LEARNAcademy/instructor-syllabus/tech-interviews/whiteboarding-questions.md

 TECH QUESTIONS:
 1) What drew you to learn development?
 2) What is a higher-order function?
 Can you give me three examples of higher-order functions?
-3) How is a higher-order function different from an arrow function?
+3) How is a higher-order function different from a custom arrow function?

 CODE PROMPT:
 As a developer, you are given an array of english words.
-Create a function that returns an array with all the words in uppercase letters.
+Create a function that returns an array with the words in all uppercase letters.

 INSTRUCTOR'S NOTES:
 ```javascript